matmangio/3dvg-notes/README.md

 # 3D Video Games notes

-This repository contains my notes for the 3D Video Games course at University of Milan, written in Markdown and published as a Github Pages site through Jekyll.
+This repository contains my notes for the 3D Video Games course at University of Milan, written in Markdown and published as a Github Pages site through Jekyll (wip).

 ## Compiling from source